 In 2016 Unit4 acquired Prevero, a financial performance management software company.
 The acquisition reflects a trend toward the convergence of transactional and analytical business applications.
 ERP and financial management software vendors increasingly are adding analytic capabilities – especially in financial performance management (FPM) – to the core functions of transaction processing and accounting in order to broaden the scope of their offerings.
 The integration of transaction processing and analytical software is especially valuable to Unit4’s core customer base of midsize organizations, which we define as those with 100 to 1,000 employees.
 Midsize entities have almost the same systems requirements as larger ones but lack the resources the latter enjoy.

-Topics: Mobile, Office of Finance, Continuous Planning, Analytics, Business Intelligence, Financial Performance Management, FPM, Work and Resource Management, Operations & Supply Chain, Sales Planning and Analytics
+Topics: Marketing, Office of Finance, Continuous Planning, Analytics, Business Intelligence, Cloud Computing, Collaboration, Workforce Management, Financial Performance Management, FPM, Work and Resource Management, Operations & Supply Chain, Sales Planning and Analytics

 Recently Hortonworks announced some significant additions to its products at the DataWorks Summit.
 These additions reflect the fact that the big data market continues to evolve, as I have previously written.

 Centage recently released Budget Maestro Version 9, a complete revamping of its longstanding budgeting application designed for midsize companies.
 The software, now offered as a multitenant cloud-based offering, delivers several structural improvements that can enhance the effectiveness of a company’s planning processes and at the same time is easier to use.
 Budget Maestro Version 9 is designed to support what Centage is calling a “Smart Budgets” approach to replace traditional budgeting.
 This approach is consistent with what we have been calling integrated business planning.